davedhruv96/custom-c-string-library/README.md

-My Custom C String Library
+# My Custom C String Library

 This is my manual implementation of the standard C string library.
-I built this from scratch because I wanted to actually understand how C handles memory and strings under the hood, rather than just blindly using <string.h>.
+I built this from scratch because I wanted to actually understand how C handles memory and strings under the hood, rather than just blindly using `<string.h>`.

-Why I Did This
+## Why I Did This

 Honestly, pointers and memory management in C were confusing me.
-I realized the best way to learn wasn't just reading about malloc and free, but actually building the tools that use them.
+I realized the best way to learn wasn't just reading about `malloc` and `free`, but actually building the tools that use them.

 So, I decided to rebuild the standard library functions myself to figure out:

-How pointers actually work: Passing arrays, pointer arithmetic, and dereferencing.

-Why C is "unsafe": I learned the hard way why gets() is dangerous and how easy it is to accidentally overwrite memory.

-Manual Memory Management: Allocating memory on the heap and remembering to free it.

-What's Inside

-It's not just a copy-paste of the standard library.
-I tried to make a few things safer where I could.

-Dynamic Memory: The program asks you for the string size and allocates exactly that much memory using malloc.

-getstring() (My gets replacement): I added my own input function because standard scanf and gets were giving me headaches with buffer overflows and leftover newline characters.
-Mine cleans the buffer automatically and prevents you from typing past the allocated size.

-The Classics: I manually wrote the logic for:

-strlength (Length)

-strcopy, strcats, strncats (Copying/Concatenating)

-strcompare (Comparing)

-strreverse, strlower, strupper (Modifying)

-How to Run It

-If you want to test it out, you can compile the files together using gcc:

-gcc main.c mystring.c -o my_string_lib
-./my_string_lib
+- **Mastering Pointers**: Figuring out exactly how arrays and pointers interact.
+- **Safety First**: Implementing bounds checking manually because standard `gets()` is dangerous.
+- **Memory Management**: Getting comfortable with `malloc` and `free` for dynamic string sizes.

+## Features

+- **Dynamic Memory**: Handles user-defined string sizes on the heap so you aren't stuck with fixed-size arrays.
+- **Safe Input**: I added a custom `getstring()` function (my version of `gets`).
+It handles input buffering and prevents buffer overflow.
+- **Core Functions**:
+  - `strlength`: Calculate length.
+  - `strcopy` / `strcats` / `strncats`: Safe copying and concatenation.
+  - `strcompare`: Manual character comparison.
+  - `strreverse` / `strlower` / `strupper`: In-place string manipulation.